brimdata/zed/docs/tutorials/zq-primer.md

 > Note that this use of `over` traverses each record and generates a key-value pair
 > for each field in each record.

-Looking thrugh the fields that are strings, the candidates for ISO dates appear to be
+Looking through the fields that are strings, the candidates for ISO dates appear to be
 * `closed_at`,
 * `merged_at`,